bentoml/Yatai/docs/source/concepts/terminology.rst

 Bento Deployment
 ################

-:ref:`BentoDeployment <concepts/bentodeployment_crd:Bento Deployment CRD>` is a `Kubernetes Custom Resource Definition (CRD) <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_ added to the Kubernetes cluster by Yatai Deployment.
+:ref:`BentoDeployment <concepts/bentodeployment_crd:BentoDeployment CRD>` is a `Kubernetes Custom Resource Definition (CRD) <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_ added to the Kubernetes cluster by Yatai Deployment.
 The CRD describes Bento deployments with a yaml file that can be queried.
 For a full list of the possible descriptive fields and an example CRD, see BentoDeployment CRD.